 Our posture speaks: are we in a yielded position or a taut and tense one?
 Lord, help us to yield back to You whatever you want to do wherever you want to send us!

 I have so often benefitted from taking time out to evaluate the focus of our lives.
 Just before Christmas I was able to spend a really precious four days on day silent retreat in a convent just over the border in Wales.
 No radio or TV or Internet; just time to seek the Lord.
-I enjoyed it er, well, beyond words!!
-Ros has been there for the last four days too.
+I enjoyed it, er, beyond words!!

 There is such value in setting time aside to focus entirely on the Lord.
 Incidentally, having a silent meal or walk is different from just having a meal or a walk in which you happen to say nothing; it is a deliberate and conscious desire to be with the Lord.
 It is not only soul refreshing, but always fruitful, not least in terms of knowing what things to pick up or to lay down.